ABOUT RISHON LEZION

 The Yahel fellowship is based in the Ramat Eliyahu neighborhood.
 This vibrant neighborhood is home to about 14,000 residents.
-About 41% of the residents are from Ethiopian descent and others are a mix of residents from the FSU, from Arab speaking countries and from other origins.
+About 41% of the residents are of Ethiopian descent and others are a mix of residents from the FSU, Arab-speaking countries, and from other origins.
 The neighborhood is rated 6 out of 20 in terms of its socioeconomic level.
-At the center of the neighborhood is the local Matnas (community center) and a bustling mainstreet with colorful fruit and vegetable stands.
+At the center of the neighborhood is the local Matnas (community center) and a bustling main street with colorful fruit and vegetable stands.
 The neighborhood is a mosaic of cultures with a strong community feel.

 SAMPLE VOLUNTEER PLACEMENTS IN RISHON LEZION